edwardoughton/SW_May_2024/README.md

-# SW_May_2024
+# Collecting Perishable Critical Infrastructure Operational Data for May 2024 Space Weather Events

 ## Overview

 The **SW_May_2024** repository is part of the [ChronoStorm project](https://chronostorm.vercel.app/), funded by the U.S. National Science Foundation (NSF) under grant [#2434136](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2434136&HistoricalAwards=false).
 This project aims to collect and analyze perishable operational data from critical infrastructure sectors during the May 2024 space weather events, and over the solar maximum of solar cycle 25.
-The insights derived will enhance our understanding of the vulnerabilities and resilience of such infrastructures to geomagnetic disturbances.
+The insights derived will enhance our understanding of the vulnerabilities and resilience of such infrastructures to solar phenomena.

 ## Repository Contents